Tickets

 On arrival in your car, please drive to the castle courtyard (signposted for wheelchair user parking) and ticket office.
 Your driver will be able to purchase tickets and obtain advice on how to get into the gardens from the potting shed access drive, where there is also a dedicated parking area.
 They will be given a garden map showing the best route around the garden for a wheelchair or buggy user.
 Please note that the gravel paths require a strong pusher and our suggested route is along firmer, grass paths.
 There is also a garden viewing area near the ticket office, which can be accessed upon request.
 Lavatory facilities available.

-It is usually possible to purchase cold drinks and ice cream from the ticket office.
+Cold drinks and ice cream are available from the ticket office.
 Our ice cream is made locally by Stewart Tower.
 This award-winning company is situated near Dunkeld and is about 30 minutes’ drive from the gardens.
 Why not visit their ice cream parlour?

-We have provided picnic benches for customers use.
-If you require a hot lunch, or if the weather is not suitable for al fresco, there are tearooms, pubs and restaurants in nearby villages and Crieff.
+We have also provided picnic benches for customers use.
+There are tearooms, pubs and restaurants in nearby villages and Crieff.
 Visit our links page to find out more about them.

 Keeping their dogs on a lead at all times